pythonanywhere/help_pages/articles/VirtualEnvForNewerDjango.md

 application = get_wsgi_application()
 ```

-Then, back on the "Web" page itself, edit the path to your virtualenv in the
+Then, back on the "Web" page, edit the path to your virtualenv in the
 Virtualenv section.
 You can specify the full path,
 `/home/myusername/.virtualenvs/myproject`, or just the short name of the
 virtualenv, `myproject`, and the system will automatically expand it to the